 Our epilepsy faculty participate in diverse research efforts ranging from individual clinical projects to nationally funded multi-center clinical trials and basic science studies.

-Active research collaborations with other departments or programs include interdisciplinary studies with Biological Chemistry, Bioengineering, Human Genetics, the Michigan Neuroscience Institute, Molecular and Integrative Physiology, Neuroradiology (including functional and structural MRI, PET and SPECT studies), Neurosurgery, Pharmacology, Physics, Psychiatry and Psychology.
+Active research collaborations with other departments or programs include interdisciplinary studies with the Departments of Biological Chemistry, Bioengineering, Human Genetics, the Michigan Neuroscience Institute, Molecular and Integrative Physiology, Neuroradiology (including functional and structural MRI, PET and SPECT studies), Neurosurgery, Pharmacology, Physics, Psychiatry and Psychology.

 Our Funding Success